 Allergens Are Bad For You and Your Mattress

 If you use a mattress pad or topper, even without their hypoallergenic properties, then you can keep your mattress clean.
 In the event of spillage or accidents, all you need do is put the topper or pad in the washing machine and that’s it cleaned.
 That is much easier than having to clean your mattress.
 The hypoallergenic properties make sure that you are protected from the allergens mentioned above.

-We shall discuss the difference between a mattress pad and mattress topper later.
-For now, here is our selection of the 5 best hypoallergenic mattress toppers and pads for 2020.
+We shall discuss the difference between a mattress pad and a mattress topper later.
+For now, here is our selection of the 5 best hypoallergenic mattress toppers and pads for 2022.
 These are the ones we suggest you should consider to protect you and your mattress over the coming year and beyond.
 We have reviewed Queen size for consistent comparisons, but other sizes are available for our selections.

 Table of Contents

 Best Hypoallergenic Mattress Toppers and Pads Reviews

 Note: The depth of the pad or topper is not its thickness, but the total depth of the skirting that fits to the bed.
 The depth indicates the thickness of the mattress it can fit.
 If this is greater than the thickness of your bed, then it fits underneath for more stability.
 Generally, the deeper the better.